South African Lamingtons (Ystervarkies)

 Sponge Cake

-- Beat the butter and sugar together until light and creamy.
+- Beat butter and sugar until light and creamy.

-- Add the eggs and beat well until pale and fluffy.
+- Add eggs one at a time and beat until pale and fluffy.

-- Add the milk and mix gently until combined.
+- Add milk and vanilla extract and mix gently until combined.

-- Sift together the cake flour, baking powder, and salt.
-Fold into the mixture until just combined.
-Avoid overmixing.
+- Sift cake flour, baking powder, and salt.
+Fold into the batter until just combined.
+Do not overmix.

-- Pour the batter into the prepared tray and smooth the top evenly.
+- Pour into the prepared tray and smooth the top evenly.

-- Bake for 45–50 minutes, or until a skewer inserted into the centre comes out clean.
+- Bake for 45–50 minutes or until a skewer comes out clean.

-- Once fully cooled, cut the cake into even squares.
-Slice each square in half horizontally, spread a thin layer of jam on one side, and sandwich back together.
+- Cut into even squares.
+Slice each in half horizontally, spread raspberry jam on the bottom half, and sandwich together.

 Chocolate Syrup